 - Hardness assessment through breaking tests and bulk analysis

 Crouton hardness is measured through bulk analysis.
-Bulk analysis is suitable for when testing a single sample is not feasible, or when it would not represent the way it is handled by the customer.
-The shearing, compression and extrusion actions during consumption are replicated by the Kramer Shear Cell (Figure 2).
+A bulk analysis is suitable for when testing a single sample is not feasible, or when it would not represent the way it is handled by the customer.
+The shearing, compression, and extrusion actions during consumption are replicated by the Kramer Shear Cell (Figure 2).
 The effect of all these actions is measured together, enabling increased reproducibility of results for a highly variable product.

 Figure 2.
 Measuring Crouton hardness via bulk analysis using Kramer Shear Cell